 HELP US INVESTIGATE

 We want to spotlight the experiences of people who have suffered incidents of racism in the labour force; in job applications or interviews, on the job, in the area of promotion, progression or training in the workplace.
 Please be assured of our confidentiality when you contact us at [email protected]

 Our investigation will look at what the State has achieved or failed to do in tackling racial hate and discrimination and sift through government documents, to be acquired through Freedom of Information, to track what has happened to legislation in the area.

-When this proposal is funded, we will be commissioning journalistic work and research from a person of colour or ethnic minority in Ireland to discover how employers in Ireland are conducting their recruitment processes.
+When this proposal is funded, we will be commissioning journalistic work and research from a person of colour or ethnic minority in Ireland to discover how employers here are conducting their recruitment processes.